GrumpyOldTroll/mnat/README.md

     grumpyoldtroll/mnat-server:${MNATV}
 ~~~

-This is a docker container that provides an H2 interface.
+This is a docker container that provides an [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) API.
-In addition to being able to run directly on a listening port, it can be fronted by web servers that can use an H2 backend, for example [apache](https://httpd.apache.org/docs/trunk/mod/mod_proxy_http2.html) and [nginx](https://www.nginx.com/blog/http2-module-nginx/).
+In addition to being able to run directly on a listening port, it can be fronted by web servers that can use an HTTP/2 backend, for example both [apache](https://httpd.apache.org/docs/trunk/mod/mod_proxy_http2.html) and [nginx](https://www.nginx.com/blog/http2-module-nginx/) have the capability to provide HTTP/2 support, both for a proxy connection to the client and for talking to the backend.

-However, note that at the time of this writing, mnat-ingress and mnat-egress require an H2 server, and apache only has backend support, and proxies as Http 1.1.
-nginx does provide h2 for both the backend and proxying.

-The above command runs the container with the H2 listening port exposed to receive inbound connections into a [jetconf](https://pypi.org/project/jetconf/) instance running inside the container.
+The above command runs the container with the HTTP/2 listening port exposed to receive inbound connections into a [jetconf](https://pypi.org/project/jetconf/) instance running inside the container.
-If you want to front it with nginx, please refer to the nginx setup guides for configuration instructions.
+If you want to front it with nginx or apache, please refer to their setup guides for configuration instructions.

 ### Assignment Pool